Background information

 -

-Export, CSV, PDF - Enable this switch to show the CSV and PDF export buttons and allow export.
+- PDF - Enable this switch to show the PDF Export button and allow export.

 -